Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 Number of the book in the series which can accept alphanumeric values like `1MU`.

+### AlternativeNumber

+An optional alternative number for the book.
+This can be useful for issues that have both a legacy and a relaunch numbering, for example.

 ### Stories

 Contains information about the stories contained within an issues.